timosarkka/timosarkka/README.md

 - KPI dashboard along with 10+ related reports for tracking key company metrics
 - IoT data pipeline to capture building sensor data
-- ETL pipelines fetching daily data from REST APIs to Snowflake
+- ETL pipelines with Matillion, fetching daily data from REST APIs to Snowflake

 The data stack I've mainly worked with is **Azure**, **Snowflake**, **Matillion**, **dbt** and **Power BI**.
 I'm also <a href="https://achieve.snowflake.com/61c92134-8c76-4d7d-bed8-f45a362727a9#acc.TRGOcuDh" target="_blank">SnowPro Core Certified</a>.